 Make your move

 If you’re certain about one thing, it’s that you’re ready to take the next step in advancing your career and supporting your family.
 Now that you know what it takes to become an IT manager, you can determine if it’s an opportunity that interests you.

 If so, learn about how earning your IT management degree online could provide the balance you need to maintain convenience in your life.
-If you don’t think you’re cut out to become an IT manager, check out these other ways to advance your technology career.

 *Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries and employment conditions in your area may vary.